omkar3060/apsportfolio.github.io/README.md

   <img src="https://github.com/omkar3060/omkar3060.github.io/blob/main/assets/UZrVqj.gif?raw=true" style="width: 400px; height: auto;"  alt="OLA">
 </p>

+**Market Benefits**: Optimizing routes reduces fuel consumption and vehicle wear and tear.
+This leads to significant cost savings and also enhances user experience.

 **Limitations**: Real-time changes such as new ride requests or cancellations require re-solving the TSP, which can be computationally intensive as the algorithm's time complexit is O(n!).

 **Design Techniques and Performance Analysis:**
 - **TSP**: Dynamic programming